ram-ariel/Change-MySQL-Server-Status/README.md

 4_ Right-click on the file, go to Properties, then Compatibility, check 'Run as administrator,' and apply the changes.

 Just doubleclick the .exe file when you want to turn MySQL service off/on.

 That's it, enjoy!

+The code could be shorter, I know.
+Next time